 The human body has about four million sweat glands in all.
 Around two percent of them are under the arms.
 That means that, even after hyperhidrosis therapy, there will still be plenty of sweat glands left to regulate body temperature and perform the other functions of sweating.
 Scientific studies have found no evidence that removal of sweat glands in one area of the body results in increased sweating in other areas.

 Besides gentle, non-invasive sweat gland removal in Baden-Baden, hyperhidrosis treatment options also include:

 - Surgical treatments to reduce excess sweating

-Surgical procedures such as sympathectomies, sweat gland suction curettage, and localized skin removal have long been the most common options for treating hyperhidrosis.
+Surgical procedures such as sympathectomies, gland suction curettage, and localized skin removal have long been the most common options for treating hyperhidrosis.
 Although these methods are permanent, they involve surgical operations, with all of the risks those entail.